Arnaudinnau/APRI0007_VLuxe/README.md

 </div>

 # APRI0007: Major Project in Electronics: V-Luxe
+## Team members
+* Julien Boniver
+* Guillaume Eyen
+* Victoria Filée
+* Matthieu Gillard
+* Arnaud Innaurato

+## Project Description
+  This project has been carried by a team of 5 students in the scope of their first year in MSc of Electrical Engineering.
+The goal of this whole year project is to develop from scratch a working electronics device with a software development in assembly on PIC microcontroller.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This project aims to design and build a scale model of a tilting window equipped with an electronically controlled blind.
+The system will support two modes of operation: automatic and manual.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In automatic mode, the window and blind will open or close based on sensor data and user-defined threshold values.
+The goal is to automatically regulate parameters such as temperature or brightness to achieve the desired indoor conditions.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In manual mode, the user has full control over the window and blind, allowing them to be adjusted as desired.
+In this mode, the system will not respond to changes in the environment.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A control system has been implemented to have a blind which is not sensitive to external disturbances (in both modes).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The system will feature a control panel equipped with an LCD screen and buttons.
+This interface will allow the user to select the operating mode and customize settings as wanted.

-This repository contains the [embedded software](https://github.com/Arnaudinnau/APRI0007_VLuxe/blob/main/V_Luxe_Code.asm) developed for the V-Luxe project.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This repository contains the [embedded software](https://github.com/Arnaudinnau/APRI0007_VLuxe/blob/main/V_Luxe_Code.asm) developed for the V-Luxe project.
 The software is written entirely in assembly language for the PIC18F4331 microcontroller.
 Demonstration videos validating the system’s functionality and complete project report are also included in this repository.

 <div align="center">
   <img src="/Images/final_structure.jpg" width="250" height="250">